 Miami International Airport (pictured) wisely commissioned a Watts’ End-Fire Glide Slope Advanced ILS Antenna in 2020 which allowed them to extend a taxiway that otherwise would conflict with an imaging ILS antenna.

 UNNECESSARY RISK: GAMBLING SAFETY FOR CAPACITY WITH AN “OPERATIONALLY ANTIQUATED INSTRUMENT LANDING SYSTEM (ILS)” – SOLUTIONS EXIST

 Risks are being taken increasingly at major airports throughout the world in attempts to gain greater throughput capacity.
 Click the ‘Unnecessary Risk’ button below to read a paper presented to many aviation groups concerning the risks associated with the continued to use “Operationally Antiquated” ILS Antennas instead of Advanced ILS Antennas at airports with congestion and capacity issues.

-Universally, our Advanced ILS Antennas can increase operational safety and throughput capacity at airports all around the world and can support modernization efforts of all aviation authorities and organizations including those of the International Civil Aviation Organization (ICAO) and their member states.
-Simply put…whether used in support or instead of any other landing system technologies, our Advanced ILS Antenna Systems will perform brilliantly by increasing operational safety, efficiency, capacity and financial opportunities while reducing per capita greenhouse gas emissions wherever they are commissioned.
+Universally, our Advanced ILS Antennas can increase operational safety and throughput capacity at airports all around the world.
+They can support modernization efforts of all aviation authorities and organizations including those of the International Civil Aviation Organization (ICAO) and their member states.
+Simply put…whether used in support or instead of any other landing system technologies, as many including ourselves for safety reasons believe they should be utilized, our Advanced ILS Antennas will perform brilliantly by increasing operational safety, efficiency, capacity and financial opportunities while reducing per capita greenhouse gas emissions wherever they are commissioned.

 (Picture by Etienne du Plessis)

-Multi-taxi surface congestion occurrence shown at Chicago O’Hare International Airport, demonstrating a need for the increased throughput capacity our advanced antenna systems can provide.
+Multi-taxi surface congestion occurrence shown at Chicago O’Hare International Airport, demonstrating a need for the increased throughput capacity our advanced antennas can provide.